kylekao/kylekao.github.io/_pages/cv.md

 ======
 - 2016 - 2022: Head of Sales & Marketing – Strategy, Revenue Generation
   * EMC - Taipei, Taiwan\
+    * Performed data crawling on web, extraction, data cleansing and data profiling of TOEFL test on Python as teachers' resources
     * Lead sales and marketing strategies for leading language school, serving 500 students and generating USD300,000 revenue annually.
 Personally managed sales over USD100,000 / year
+    * Hands on experience with vlookup, pivot tables, advanced excel and simple analysis on student profiles
     * Created marketing campaigns for whole company to executed and 150% growth
     * Studied 3 years of marketing data and students test result data with R into report for owner building decision
     * Maintained content of official website, 500 followers Instagram account and 12000 users of Facebook group
-    * Executed web crawling information and data of TOEFL test on Python as teachers' resources
     * Supervised work of 4 part-time assistants for period of 9 months, mentoring skills of sales and client relationship

 - 2013 - 2022: Marketing Specialist – Pricing, SMB, SEO, Social Media Advertising, Analysis